stevemac321/vs-cpp/README.md

 2. Build using your preferred method (e.g., using a CMake file, or directly with a compiler).

 ### Running the Projects
+-Load in Visual Studio, open vs-cpp.sln or any of the project files OR

-- Each project contains its own main file.
-Navigate to the project directory and compile the main file.
+- Each project contains its own makefile.
+Navigate to the project directory and run make.
     ```sh
     cd RBTree
-    g++ main.cpp -o RBTree
+    make
     ./RBTree
     ```